Renters Insurance: What It Covers, Costs & Why You Need It

 Can my landlord require me to have renters insurance?

-Yes, in most states landlords can require renters insurance as a lease condition.
-While no U.S. state mandates it by law, 37 states allow landlords to set their own requirements without specific restrictions.
-Thirteen states do have rules that limit what landlords can require, such as caps on minimum liability amounts.
+Yes, in all 50 states landlords can require renters insurance as a lease condition.
+While no U.S. state mandates it by law, there are no state statutes specifically barring landlords from requiring it either.
+The trend has accelerated in 2026 as property managers seek to limit liability exposure.
 Always review your lease agreement carefully before signing.

 Does renters insurance cover my roommate's belongings?